-If you take slightly more or less than one a half a tablet/strip, you may get a little more or less than the manufacturer recommended, but these differences are extremely small and you will probably not notice any difference.
-It's fine if you're not 100% accurate when you cut your pills or strips.
-Try to cut the strip/tablet as close to in half as possible.
+Even if you use the right tools, you may cut your doses slightly unevenly.
+If you take slightly more or less than one tablet/strip, you may get a little more or less than the manufacturer recommended, but these differences are extremely small.
+You likely won’t notice a difference.

 Most doctors do not recommend cutting your Suboxone smaller than in half because it’s harder to cut tiny amounts properly.
 Try to cut the strip/tablet in half as accurately as possible.